scottrlarson/profession/content/publications/publication-disaster-recovery-backup.md

 contract frees you from having to maintain the solution yourself when it stops working or when it needs to be updated.

 I have a confession to make.
-I didn\'t tell you the whole story about the customer that had that Windows update failure.
-I didn\'t mention that this customer requested more information from me about this very solution prior to the disasters.
-When I sent this customer a quote on my disaster recovery solution this customer didn\'t think the solution was worth the cost.
+I didn't tell you the whole story about the customer that had that Windows update failure.
+I didn't mention that this customer requested more information from me about this very solution prior to the disasters.
+When I sent this customer a quote on my disaster recovery solution this customer didn't think the solution was worth the cost.
 I do my very best to keep costs to a minimum, but do you really want to find yourself in a situation where you have to pay someone for a lengthy repair when you can have a secure disaster